Sandahl Bergman: Career

-Her best-known role was playing Valeria opposite Arnold Schwarzenegger in the 1982 film Conan the Barbarian.
-She won the Golden Globe Award for New Star of the Year - Actress for her role in the film.
+Her best-known role is playing Valeria opposite Arnold Schwarzenegger in the hit film Conan the Barbarian (1982).
+She won the Golden Globe Award for New Star of the Year - Actress and the Saturn Award for Best Actress for her role in the film.
 Because no stunt women could be found to match her size, she learned to do all her own stunt work.
 She commented on the experience, "It was tough.
 I nearly lost a finger.
 Arnold smashed his head against a rock.
 But that was nothing compared to what the stunt men went through."

-In 1984 she played the titular role in the post-apocalytic comedy-adventure She, while she played queen Gedren the next year in Red Sonja.
+In 1984, she played the title role in the post-apocalytic comedy-adventure She, and she played queen Gedren the next year in Red Sonja (1985).
 She was offered the title role, but asked to play the villainess instead.
-After that, she appeared in a series of low-budget films, such as 1987's Hell Comes to Frogtown.
+After that, she appeared in a series of low-budget films, such as the sex comedy Stewardess School (1986), the post apocalyptic film Hell Comes to Frogtown (1988), and the neo noir film Raw Nerve (1991).
+Other appearances include a lunar base officer in the movie Airplane II: The Sequel, the music video "Heavy Metal Love" by the band Helix and the Fred Olen Ray film Possessed by the Night (1994), and guest appearances on television, such as Hart to Hart and a dance sequence choreographed by Stanley Donen in an episode of Moonlighting.
 Her most recent work was in 2003, when at the age of 52 she appeared as a dancer in the film version of The Singing Detective.
-Other appearances include a lunar base officer in the movie Airplane II: The Sequel, the music video "Heavy Metal Love" by the band Helix and the Fred Olen Ray film Possessed by the Night, and guest appearances on television, such as Hart to Hart and a dance sequence choreographed by Stanley Donen in an episode of Moonlighting.

 Bergman worked as an instructor for the FIRM series of exercise videos in the 1980s.

-Bergman has since retired from acting, but still makes the occasional appearance at sci-fi conventions.
+Bergman has since retired from acting, but still makes the occasional appearance at science fiction conventions.